minhlu-i/pet-projects/README.md

     <image src="nothing.gif">
 </div>

-I use this repos to storage some very small/learning pet projects projects:
+I use this repos to storage some very small/learning projects:

 - [Online Marketplace - freecodecamp](https://youtu.be/ZxMB6Njs3ck)